(Translate this site)

 "Well, yeah, I do.
 I need that.
 Otherwise I just won't be able to stand many more links.
 But it's more than that.
 I want to give you something you've never had..."

-"You have already given me what I have never experienced, Jerry," Sym said, as she ran her unnaturally slick fingers through my hair.
-I'd left her feet and moved nearer to her head and shoulders so we could talk.
+"You have already given me a multitude of unique and novel experiences, Jerry," Sym said, as she ran her unnaturally slick fingers through my hair.

-"No. I don't mean the link," I replied.
+"No. I don't mean the link-related stuff," I replied.
 "I know we share a lot there.
 But it's...it's too cerebral.
 Or not too cerebral...but too limited.
 I'd like there to be more.
 Because we are more.
 More than just thoughts, I mean.

 "Actually we are far less than thoughts, Jerry.
 Our existence hinges on the interference patterns among many fluctuations in the medium of the superverse--"